-A photo of the RockLabs® hydraulic crusher/splitter with the vinyl flaps down.
+This is the RockLabs hydraulic crusher/splitter system with the vinyl "safety" flaps up.
 The hydraulic pump is the yellow thing on the left.
-The on-off switch is on the right side of the pump, and up-down lever is located on the top of the pump behind the handle.
+The on-off switch is on the right side of the pump, and the up-down control lever is on the top of the pump, behind the handle.
 Inside the big box, the yellow cylinder is the hydraulic ram.
 There are three thick steel plates, but only the middle one moves.

-The RockLabs® crusher and splitter is basically an hydraulic powered ram with two pairs of tungsten carbide working tools.
+The RockLabs crusher and splitter is basically an hydraulic powered ram with two pairs of tungsten carbide working tools.
 The hydraulic ram has a maximum force of ~29 tons, though much less is actually needed to crush any rock that can fit.
 The tungsten carbide tools are used in pairs, either the two wedges or the two flat plates.
 NEVER USE DIFFERENT TOOLS TOGETHER, NEVER MOVE THE TOOLS TOGETHER WITHOUT A ROCK BETWEEN THEM.
 As mentioned, the wedges split big rocks into smaller ones, and also split off parts of the samples you don't want.
 The plates are for squashing rocks <10 cm into smaller pieces, usually to pass through a 6 mm sieve.
 The two different pairs of tools swing in and out of position.
-Spring-loaded pins hold them into position, but usually they are bent or jammed with dust and don't work.
+Spring-loaded pins can lock them into position, but usually they are bent or jammed with dust and don't work.
 Be careful to keep the tool pair you are using pushed back against their stops.
 The crushed rock fragments can later be further processed and analyzed.

-The flat crusher tools are rotated and locked into place (the splitter tools have been rotated around behind).
+The flat crusher tools are here shown rotated into place (the splitter tools have been rotated around behind).

-The electric pump that runs the ram.
-The lever is on the top, toward the back, and the manual on/off switch is on the right side.
+This is the electric pump that runs the ram.
+The lever is on the top, toward the back, and the 3-way switch is on the right side.

-A photo of the lever used to control the vertical movement of both the bars and plates.
+This shows the lever used to control vertical ram movement.
 The lever is currently in the up or ascending position.
-Always stop the pump before the reaches the top position.
-This puts unnecessary stress on the hydraulic system and ram supports.
-If it does reach the top, move the lever to the neutral position to cut the pressure.
-Never apply more pressure than you need to crush the rocks, because that just compresses the powder into lumps.
-Never let the tool faces touch each other, they are brittle ceramics and can easily be broken.
+Always stop the pump before the reaches the extreme top or bottom position, which puts unnecessary stress on the hydraulic system and ram supports.
+If it does reach the limits, move the lever to the middle, neutral position to release the pressure.
+Never apply more pressure than you need to crush your sample, because excess pressure just compresses the powder into hard lumps.
+Never let the tool faces touch each other, they are brittle ceramics and are easily broken.